docploy/site/docploy/docs/getting-started/order-the-sidebar.md

 ├── index.md
 ```

-will be rendered in the sidebar in the following order:
+will be rendered in the sidebar in the following way:

 ```
 - Components